Last Updated on by Michael Brockbank

 3. Don’t Speed Read, Analyze Each Sentence

-In fact, I have a writer right now how constantly submits pieces that don’t have proper capitalization to start a sentence.
+In fact, I have a writer right now who constantly submits pieces that don’t have proper capitalization to start a sentence.

 Slow down and analyze the work, don’t just skim through it to see if you can find obvious spelling errors.
 If a client has to spend too much time fixing your work, he or she will find your replacement.